higayasuo/wasm2js-template/README.md

 This script converts the WebAssembly module to JavaScript using `wasm2js` tool.
 It performs the following tasks:
 - Converts the `.wasm` file to a JavaScript file
 - Updates the module imports to use the JavaScript version instead of WebAssembly
+- Updates the package.json files array to include necessary files

 #### update-cargo-deps.js
 This script manages Rust dependencies in your `Cargo.toml` file: